 - Review from The Guardian (February 18, 2017).

 - Boyne’s title comes from a quotation by political theorist Hannah Arendt, referring to gay poet W.H.
 Auden (1970 photo).

-- Boyne dedicated this novel to John Irving, author of the in some ways comparable, The World According to Garp (1976). https://en.wikipedia.org/wiki/The_World_According_to_Garp
+- Boyne dedicated this novel to John Irving, author of the comparable novel, The World According to Garp (1976)

 Memoir about the complicated friendship of two middle-aged men hiking the Appalachian Trail.

 - A Walk in the Woods (book), 1998 book by Bill Bryson – Wikipedia.

 - A Walk in the Woods (film), 2015 film by Ken Kwapis, based on Bryson’s book – Wikipedia.

 - Resources (websites, interviews, videos, audio, images), about the Appalachian Trail, Bill Bryson, this book, and more.